gluwa/Luniverse-Gluwacoin-Gateway/SECURITY.md

 ## Reporting a vulnerability

-Please send a detailed mail to security@gluwa.com to request to be invited in the VDP program in Bugcrowd.

 It is recommended to send the report to security@gluwa.com (and obviously not to discuss the issue anywhere else).